United States invasion of Panama: Legality

 The U.S. government invoked self-defense as a legal justification for the invasion.
 Several scholars and observers have opined that the invasion was illegal under international law, arguing that the government's justifications were, according to these sources, factually groundless, and moreover, even if they had been true they would have provided inadequate support for the invasion under international law.
 Article 2 of the United Nations Charter, a cornerstone of international law, prohibits the use of force by member states to settle disputes except in self-defense or when authorized by the United Nations Security Council.
 Articles 18 and 20 of the Charter of the Organization of American States, written in part in reaction to the history of U.S. military interventions in Central America, also explicitly prohibit the use of force by member states: "[n]o state or group of states has the right to intervene, directly or indirectly, for any reason whatever, in the internal affairs of any other state".
 The OAS charter further states that "the territory of a states is inviolable; it may not be the object, even temporarily, of military occupation or of other measures of force taken by another state, directly or indirectly, on any grounds whatever."
 Other international law experts who have examined the legal justification of the invasion have concluded that it was a "gross violation" of international law.

 The United Nations General Assembly passed a resolution which determined that the U.S. invasion was a "flagrant violation of international law."
-A similar resolution was proposed by the United Nations Security Council was supported by the majority of its member nations but vetoed by the U.S., the United Kingdom and France.
+A similar resolution proposed by the United Nations Security Council was supported by the majority of its member nations but vetoed by the U.S., the United Kingdom and France.

-Independent experts and observers have also concluded that the invasion also exceeded the authority of the president under the United States Constitution.
+Independent experts and observers have concluded that the invasion also exceeded the authority of the president under the United States Constitution.
 Article I, Section 8 of the Constitution grants the power to declare war solely to the Congress, not to the president.
-According to observers, the invasion also violated the War Powers Resolution, a federal law designed to limit presidential action without Congressional authorization, because the president failed to consult with Congress regarding the invasion prior to its execution.
+The Bush administration argued that the military intervention was constitutional because the Panamanian national assembly had declared a state of war with the United States.
+This argument is supported by the Federal Convention, where James Madison moved to insert "declare" instead of "make" in "make war," leaving to the executive the power to repel sudden attacks.
+According to observers, the invasion also violated the War Powers Resolution – a federal law designed to limit presidential action without Congressional authorization – because the president failed to consult with Congress regarding the invasion prior to its execution.